Cardinal Vaughan Memorial School: History

 After the 1903 death of the third Archbishop of Westminster, Herbert, Cardinal Vaughan, an appeal was made to raise funds to found a boys' school to be named as a memorial to him; some £20,000 was subscribed.
-The school was founded in 1914; the founders included Viscount Fitzalan, the Duke of Norfolk and the Marquis of Ripon.
 The Cardinal Vaughan Memorial School opened its doors in the Victorian building now known as Addison Hall, as a private school, to twenty-nine boys on 21 September 1914, appointing Canon Driscoll as the first headmaster.

 In the 1920s, the school expanded and it was decided to seek recognition by the Board of Education for the grant as an independent day school.
-The first Higher Certificates with Distinction were achieved in 1926, the first classical scholarship (at Christ's College, Cambridge), and the first ordination of Vaughan boys to the priesthood.
 A piece of land, some 6 acre in North Wembley, was purchased for playing fields.
 In 1937, this plot was exchanged for the present site at Twickenham, adjacent to the international Rugby Football Union ground.

 Enrolment had grown to 220 by 1928, and neared 300 by 1938.
 The school was evacuated to Beaumont College, Windsor, during the course of the Second World War.
 It moved back in the summer of 1945.
-Thirty-nine old boys who were killed in the War are named in the School's Roll of Honour, including the first Victoria Cross of the war in the Royal Air Force, Flying Officer Donald Edward Garland.

 School fees were abolished after the war, as The Cardinal Vaughan Memorial School transitioned from a public school to a state-funded grammar school under the Education Act 1944.
 However, there were concerns about the low standards of new admissions, whose primary education had suffered during the evacuation; in 1948, Cardinal Griffin referred to this as a "time of crisis" for the school, though it was alleviated through a series of programmes to inspire the students' interest.